Head and neck cancer: Diagnosis

 Left inferior internal jugular node metastases with extranodal invasion, two years after brachytherapy for tongue cancer.
 PET-CT scanning of a male in his 30s, 64 minutes after fludeoxyglucose (^{18}F) was administered, shows some fluff around the tumor.

-A significant proportion of people with head and neck cancer will present to their physicians with an already advanced stage disease.
+A significant proportion of people with head and neck cancer will present to their physicians with an already advanced-stage disease.
 This can either be down to patient factors (delays in seeking medical attention), or physician factors (such as delays in referral from primary care, or non-diagnostic investigation results).

 A person usually presents to the physician complaining of one or more of the typical symptoms.
-These symptoms may be site specific (such as a laryngeal cancer causing hoarse voice), or not site specific (earache can be caused by multiple types of head and neck cancers).
+These symptoms may be site-specific (such as a laryngeal cancer causing hoarse voice), or not site-specific (earache can be caused by multiple types of head and neck cancers).

 The physician will undertake a thorough history to determine the nature of the symptoms and the presence or absence of any risk factors.
-The physician will also ask about other illnesses such as heart or lung diseases as they may impact their fitness for potentially curative treatment.
+The physician will also ask about other illnesses, such as heart or lung diseases, as they may impact their fitness for potentially curative treatment.
 Clinical examination will involve examination of the neck for any masses, examining inside the mouth for any abnormalities and assessing the rest of the pharynx and larynx with a nasendoscope.

 Further investigations will be directed by the symptoms discussed and any abnormalities identified during the exam.

-Neck masses typically undergo assessment with ultrasound and a fine-needle aspiration (FNA, a type of needle biopsy).
+Neck masses typically assessed with ultrasound and a fine-needle aspiration (FNA, a type of needle biopsy).
 Concerning lesions that are readily accessible (such as in the mouth) can be biopsied with a local anaesthetic.
-Lesions less readily available can be biopsied either with the patient awake or under a general anaesthetic depending on local expertise and availability of specialist equipment.
+Lesions less readily available can be biopsied either with the patient awake or under a general anaesthetic, depending on local expertise and availability of specialist equipment.